WFUSM-BDS/guideline-db/README.md

-One major difference is that `dbConnect` also allows the argument `database` which is not necessarily the same as the `dsn` since the `dsn` is the name that you chose to reference the data source and the `database` is the actual name of the `database`.
-Either argument can be supplied, but I would recommend using the `dsn` since that is what regular SAS users will be used to using already.
+One major difference is that `dbConnect` also allows the argument `database` which is not necessarily the same as the `dsn` since the `dsn` is the name that you chose to reference the data source when you set up the connection and the `database` is the actual name of the database.
+Either argument can be supplied, but I would recommend using `dsn` since that is what regular SAS users will be used to using already.

 #### Example